jross365/Get-ExtendedAttributes/.github/README.md

 If you have a unique or specific set of file types that aren't included in the provided set, I have included a function to create your own Helper File (**New-AttrsHelperFile**)

-Details on how to use this tool are written in a section below.
+Details on how to use this tool are written in the **Other Functions** section below.

 # Other Module Functions
 If **gea** is the star of the show, then there's also a supporting cast.
 Without them, the show wouldn't be possible.